Joint Semi-Analytic Multipole Priors from Galaxy Isophotes and Constraints from Lensed Arcs: Introduction

 Existing constraints on dark matter from \cite{Gilman++21,Gilman++22a,Gilman++22b,Gilman++23} include an $m=4$ multipole term, which adds boxyness and diskyness to the main deflector mass profile.
 The amplitude of this mass component is constrained by image positions and flux ratios jointly with the substructure properties.
 A recent simulation work presented the dark matter analysis pipeline with both $m=3$ and $m=4$ multipoles \cite{Gilman++24}.
 A warm dark matter constraint using JWST MIRI observations with both $m=3$ and $m=4$ multipoles and flexible $\phi_3$, $\phi_4$ was also presented recently \cite{keeley2024jwst}.
+These works adopted simple Gaussian priors for the multipole distribution.
+We build on these works by increasing the complexity of the prior to be both more flexible, as well as conditionally dependent on ellipticity.
+This work provides a continuous and differentiable joint distribution of multipole parameters to be used as a realistic prior.

-In this work, we explore how the flux ratios of a gravitational lens are affected by multipoles in the absence of substructure, and secondly, how much the precision and accuracy of smooth-model-predicted flux ratios can be improved by including the lensed quasar host galaxy (``extended arcs'', or simply ``arcs'' hereafter).
-As the arcs wraps around the main deflector, it provides constraints on the mass profile of the main deflector over larger angular scales than the quasar image positions and their flux ratios \citep{shajib2020strides,schmidt2023strides}.
-This work is a complement to the work presented in \cite{Gilman++24}, which included multipoles, imaging data with lensed arcs, and low mass dark matter substructures in their analysis.
-Note that, in this work, we do not assume dark matter substructures in the system such that the impact of multipoles and lensed arcs can be clearly demonstrated without complications from substructures.
+Extended arcs--the lensed host-galaxy light--offer a route to break the difficulty of measuring multipoles.
+Because arcs wrap around the deflector, they probe the lensing potential over a much larger azimuthal range than the four point images alone \citep{shajib2020strides,schmidt2023strides}.
+In this paper, we demonstrate that incorporating arc information, together with a population prior derived from H06, tightens the posterior on multipole parameters and predicted flux ratios.

-The structure of this paper is as follows: In Section~\ref{sec:models} we describe how we model the quadruply imaged quasar lens.
-In Section~\ref{sec:multipole_prior} we discuss priors of multipoles based on the optical multipole measurements.
-Section~\ref{sec:simulation} addresses the simulated observation and inference processes.
-Section \ref{sec:measurement} explains the inference process and the measurement of parameters.
-Section~\ref{sec:result} outlines the inference result and in Section~\ref{sec:discussion_conclusion} we discuss the results and conclusions. \textsc{lenstronomy} \citep{birrer2018lenstronomy,birrer2021lenstronomy} is used for lens modeling and fitting processes.
+Traditionally, only the lensed point source positions have been used to constrain the smooth-mass distribution.
+This yields large uncertainties of order 10-50\% in the underlying smooth-model flux ratios which are comparable to or larger than the measurement uncertainties of the actual flux ratios themselves \citep[see, e.g.][]{Nierenberg2019}.
+Existing measurements of lens flux ratios from HST reach, on average, 6\% precision \citep{Nierenberg2019}, while mid-IR flux ratios measured with JWST can reach precisions of 1\% \citep{nierenberg2023jwst}.
+Improving the precision of the smooth-model flux ratio predictions would therefore make a significant impact on the constraining power of gravitational lenses.